Márquez–Vázquez rivalry: First fight

+The fight

 As predicted, the fight turned out to be a brawl, with both boxers landing heavy punches throughout the fight.
 The early portion of the fight was dominated by Márquez and with his greater hand speed and combinations he was able to land an uppercut which broke Vázquez's nose in the opening round.
 Vázquez would make a strong comeback in the third round as he was able to knock Márquez down.
 Márquez rose from the canvas at the count of three, although he was on unsteady legs, he managed to see out the remainder of the round.
 By the end of the fifth round Vázquez's broken nose had become a major problem with Vázquez telling his cornerman Freddie Roach: "I can't continue".
 Despite this, the fight continued for two more fast paced rounds before Vázquez finally retired on his stool at the end of round seven claiming: "I can't anymore.
 I can't anymore".

 As a result, Márquez was announced as the winner and the new champion.